Dreaming of Watercolor

 Paint Brushes

 Pentel Aquash Water Brush Pens – This set of three water brushes is really all I need.
 The water is in the barrel, so they’re easy to bring along and there’s no elaborate set up.
-They’re also fabulous for brush lettering, if that’s what floats your boat.
+They’re also fabulous for brush lettering or sketching, if that’s what floats your boat.

-Round Brush Set – If you want a more traditional brush, you really only need some basic round tip brushes as a beginner.
+Round Brush Set – If you want more traditional watercolor brushes, you really only need some small round brushes as a beginner.

 Pens